VMware Blockchain terminologies and concepts are commonly used throughout the product documentation.

 The protocol can tolerate slower Replica nodes than others, disconnected or failing Replica nodes, and even malicious Replica nodes.

-DAML (Digital Asset Modeling Language) is an open-source system for building full-stack smart contract-based distributed applications.
+Daml (Digital Asset Modeling Language) is an open-source system for building full-stack smart contract-based distributed applications.

-Its core smart contract language is a purpose-built functional language specialized in describing composable distributed business workflows.
+The core smart contract language is a purpose-built functional language specialized in describing composable distributed business workflows.

-- DAML Ledger API
+- Daml Ledger API

-DAML smart contracts are stored on a ledger.
-To exercise choices on those smart contracts, create smart contracts, or read from the DAML Ledger, users use the DAML Ledger API.
+Daml smart contracts are stored on a Ledger.
+To exercise choices on those smart contracts, create smart contracts, or read from the Daml Ledger, users use the Daml Ledger API.